jeeyoungk/resume/resume.md

 Education
 ---------

-### Computer Science and Pure Mathematics - University of Waterloo.
+### Computer Science and Pure Mathematics - University of Waterloo

 * Waterloo, ON, Canada (2007 - 2012)
 * Co-operative Program.